npaterno/data_hunters/README.md

     the check should be about the package size.
 If any other ERRORs, NOTEs, or WARNINGs are generated, resolve them or open an issue for help.
+10. Run `usethis::pr_push()` to submit the pull request.
+After the request had been merged, run `usethis::pr_finish()`.
-10. Please DO NOT edit the description or namespace files.
+11. Please DO NOT edit the description or namespace files.

 # Getting GitHub and RStudio to Sync
 ------------------------------------